ipikuka/rehype-image-toolkit/README.md

 </video>
 ```

-Without `rehype-image-hack` the output would be:
+Without `rehype-image-toolkit` the output would be:

 ```html
 <p>It ensures adding videos/audio using image syntax. <img src="video.mp4" alt=""></p>